Updated June 15, 2023

-2. What are the characteristics of big data?
+Q2.
+What are the characteristics of big data?

 Big data has three main characteristics: Volume, Variety, and Velocity.

 Volume characteristic refers to the size of data.
-Estimates show that over 3 million GB of data is generated every day.
-Processing this volume of data is not possible in a normal personal computer or in a client-server network in an office environment with limited compute bandwidth and storage capacities.
+We estimate that people generate over 3 million GB of data daily.
+Processing this data volume is impossible in a normal personal computer or a client-server network in an office environment with limited computing bandwidth and storage capacities.
 However, cloud services provide solutions to handle big data volumes and process them efficiently using distributed computing architectures.
 Variety characteristic refers to the format of big data – structured or unstructured.
 Traditional RDBMS fits into the structured format.

-An example of an unstructured data format is, a video file format, image files, plain text format, from web document or standard MS Word documents, all have unique formats, and so on.
-Also to note, RDBMS does not have the capacity to handle unstructured data formats.
-Further, all this unstructured data must be grouped and consolidated which creates the need for specialized tools and systems.
-In addition new, data is added each day, or each minute and data grows continuously.
+An example of an unstructured data format is a video file format, image file, plain text format, web document, or standard MS Word document; all have unique formats, and so on.
+Also to note, RDBMS cannot handle unstructured data formats.
+Furthermore, we must group and consolidate all this unstructured data, which creates a need for specialized tools and systems.
+In addition, we add data each day or each minute, and the data continues to grow continuously.
 Hence big data is more synonymous with variety.
-The velocity characteristic refers to the speed at which data is created and the efficiency required to process all the data.
+The velocity characteristic refers to the speed at which we create data and the efficiency required to process all the data.

-For example, Facebook is accessed by over 1.6 billion users in a month.
-Likewise, there are other social network sites, YouTube, Google services, etc. Such data streams must be processed using queries in real-time and must be stored without data loss.
+For example, over 1.6 billion users access Facebook in a month.
+Likewise, there are other social network sites, YouTube, Google services, etc. We must process such data streams using real-time queries and store them without loss.
 Thus, the velocity characteristic is important in big data processing.

-3. Why is big data important for organizations?
+Q3.
+Why is big data important for organizations?